Priestley Medalist Mostafa El-Sayed's Nano Scale Fight Against Cancer

 El-Sayed notes that the technique is still in its initial testing, and in the United States, it will take more time to do additional testing.
 “But if we continue seeing the successes,” he says, “we hope to begin testing our technique with human subjects sometime in the near future.”

-Mostafa El-Sayed has several roles today, in addition to his leadership of three research groups — including a position as Regents’ Professor and the Julius Brown Chair at the Georgia Institute of Technology and director of the institution’s Laser Dynamics Laboratory.
-During the course of his career, he also served for 24 years as editor-in-chief of ACS’ Journal of Physical Chemistry, where he oversaw the journal’s climb in popularity to the point that it eventually evolved into two journals.
+El-Sayed has several roles today including his above-mentioned leadership of three research groups and his positions at Georgia Tech.
+During the course of his career, he also served for 24 years as editor-in-chief of ACS’s The Journal of Physical Chemistry, where he oversaw the journal’s climb in popularity to the point that it eventually evolved into two journals.

-El-Sayed has received a long and impressive list of awards and recognitions, including the US National Medal of Science in Chemistry from the President of the United States in 2008 and the Medal of the Egyptian Republic of the First Class from the President of Egypt in the following year.
-He was nominated by the U.S. President to the US National Medal of Science Selection Committee in 2014, served a two-year term, and has been reappointed for a second term.
+El-Sayed has received a long and impressive list of awards and recognitions, including the 2007 National Medal of Science in Chemistry from U.S. President George W. Bush in 2008 and the Medal of the Egyptian Republic of the First Class from the President of Egypt in 2009.
+He was nominated by President Barack H. Obama to the U.S. National Medal of Science Selection Committee in 2014, served a two-year term, and has was reappointed for a second term.

-He was also the 2016 recipient of ACS’ Priestley Medal.
+He was also the 2016 recipient of ACS’s highest honor, the Priestley Medal.
 In accepting the medal, El-Sayed modestly observed, “I believe that everyone gets a few good breaks in his or her life.
 The lucky ones are those who recognize them and change their lives accordingly.”

 Taking the macro view

-El-Sayed is a humble man, and acknowledges the series of lucky breaks that have helped him along on his long career.
-He also acknowledges that he has benefited from a lifelong curiosity and interest in new technologies and scientific concepts.
+El-Sayed is a humble man and acknowledges the series of lucky breaks that have helped him along on his long career.
+He also acknowledges that he has benefited from a lifelong curiosity about new technologies and scientific concepts.
 “My advice to young people entering the chemistry field is to continue to learn about emerging research by reading publications and attending meetings,” he says.
-“I hope that my presentation will be inspiring to young chemists as they’re finding their own paths.”